ArturDavidenko/CRMAlvaCleanV2-microservices-/README.md

 The project is being developed **for a real company**, where the number of employees and processes is limited, but the system is designed with **possible high load** and future scaling in mind.

 This serves as:
-- a training ground to hone development skills;
+- a training ground to hone development skills
-- a demonstration of architectural approach and enterprise practices;
+- a demonstration of architectural approach and enterprise practices
-- a real working project that can be expanded to meet business needs.
+- a real working project that can be expanded to meet business needs

 ---

 ## 🏗 Background
-During my internship at **SEB (S&B Bank)**, I had the opportunity to observe the entire process of a large enterprise project:
+During my internship at **SEB (SEB Bank)**, I had the opportunity to observe the entire process of a large enterprise project:
-- from task management in **Jira**;
+- from task management in **Jira**
-- to maintaining documentation in **Confluence**;
+- to maintaining documentation in **Confluence**
-- to configuring **CI/CD pipelines**, Kubernetes, and various environments: `a-environment`, `development-environment`, and in the future — `live-environment`.
+- to configuring **CI/CD pipelines**, Kubernetes, and various environments: `a-environment`, `development-environment`, and in the future — `live-environment`

 This inspired me to create a **system as close as possible to an Enterprise approach**, where every element reflects real industry practices.